mitmul/chainer-faster-rcnn/README.md

 sudo service docker start
 ```

-and then logout & login.
+and then build caffe docker image and run the converter to make a chainer model from the pre-trained caffe model.

 ```
 cd docker